GitGuardian/ggshield/README.md

 ## Docker

-The GitGuardian Shield docker scanning tool (`ggshield secret scan docker`) is used to scan local docker images for secrets present in the image's creation process (`dockerfile` and build arguments) and in the image's layers' filesystem.
+The ggshield docker scanning tool (`ggshield secret scan docker`) is used to scan local docker images for secrets present in the image's creation process (`dockerfile` and build arguments) and in the image's layers' filesystem.

-If the image is not available locally on the user's machine, GitGuardian shield will attempt to pull the image using `docker pull <IMAGE_NAME>`.
+If the image is not available locally on the user's machine, ggshield will attempt to pull the image using `docker pull <IMAGE_NAME>`.

 ## GitLab

 > You may be interested in using GitGuardian's [GitLab integration](https://dashboard.gitguardian.com/settings/workspace/integrations/gitlab) to ensure full coverage of your GitLab projects as well as full git history scans and reporting.

-Configuring GitLab pipelines to use **ggshield** is as simple as adding a step to your project's pipeline:
+Configuring GitLab pipelines to use ggshield can be done by adding a step to your project's pipeline:

 ```yaml
 stages: